-In the face of job losses arising from automation and dis-intermediation, the vocational education and training (VET) system must be transformed to ensure all school leavers who choose to pursue a tertiary qualification have the information that allows them to make the best choices possible, and that tertiary qualifications include the broad technical knowledge and employability skills that enable learners to engage in productive work over their working lives.
+In the face of job losses arising from automation and dis-intermediation, the career advice provided must ensure all Australians are able to pursue a tertiary qualification, and they have the information that allows them to make the best choices possible.
+The qualifications must, in turn, include the broad technical knowledge and employability skills that enable learners to engage in productive work over their working lives.
+The ability to interact and engage with new and emerging technologies will give workers a value-added proposition over the technologies that risk making them obsolete.